 Other Conditions Common With IBS

-If you are a Veteran who is suffering from post-traumatic stress disorder (PTSD), IBS may worsen or develop due to the condition.
+If you are a Veteran suffering from post-traumatic stress disorder (PTSD), IBS may worsen or develop as a direct result of that condition.
 In this case, IBS would be considered a secondary condition to PTSD.
-If a Veteran is taking medication to treat a condition such as PTSD and it causes IBS, you may qualify for a secondary-service condition.
+If a Veteran is taking medication to treat a condition such as PTSD and it causes IBS, you may also qualify for secondary service connection on that basis.
 In addition, if you have an established service-connected disability that you are receiving treatment for and develop signs of IBS as a result, it may be considered a secondary service connection.

 Contact a Veterans Benefits Attorney Today